l3x/helpers/README.md

   That is expected.
 In order to build a development package in production you must run:
   $ build-and-load-gem-groups -i development app assets production
 * Just because you can do something, does not mean you _should_ do it.
+* If you see an error like the following, then install the test group passing '-i test' 'cannot load such file -- shoulda/matchers'
+* If you see an error like the following after an --i operation, then install it's group 'cannot load such file -- ruby-hl7'
+  Assming its group is 'app', then run 'build-and-load-gem-groups -i test app'
 ```

 ### Examples